Bingley: Education

 Bingley provides a range of primary and secondary schools.
 The secondary schools are Beckfoot School, Bingley Grammar School and Samuel Lister Academy.
 Bingley Grammar School was founded in the 16th century and is one of the oldest schools in the country.
 Heather Bank School was a private preparatory school which closed in the 1970s.
 Beckfoot Grammar School moved into new, purpose-built, premises in June 2011 and the old buildings were demolished in 2012.

+Media

+Local news and television programmes are provided by BBC Yorkshire and ITV Yorkshire.
+Television signals are received from the Emley Moor TV transmitter and the Keighley relay transmitter.